Tomruler/beyondallbuttplug/bpio/bar_widget_docs.md

 - NOTE: Vibration power stacks - multiple pulses close together/overlapping combine their output power.
 This can be toggled.
 - Params:
     - Motor: Which Motor (-1 for all, 0 for 1st, 1 for 2nd etc)
-    - Strength: Strength (between 0 and 1, floating point)
+    - Strength: Strength (between -1 and 1, floating point)
     - Duration: Hold duration (how many seconds to vibrate at this power before falling off)

 ### BAB EVENT: POWER
 - Set the power of one or more vibration motors on the connected device permanantly (5 minutes).
 By default sets 10%.
-- Resets after receiving another POWER command with 0%
+- Cancel out power events by providing a power event with negative strength.
-- Cancels all other ongoing power events when recieved.
+- Resets all ongoing power events after receiving a POWER command with a strength of 0%
 - NOTE: Stacks with other vibration commands
 - Params:
     - Motor: Which Motor (-1 for all, 0 for 1st, 1 for 2nd etc)
-    - Strength: Strength (between 0 and 1, floating point)
+    - Strength: Strength (between -1 and 1, floating point)

 ### BAB EVENT: RESET
 - Disables all motors and clears any queued/ongoing events.
 Useful as an emergency shut-off.